Deep Red

 Deep Red (Profondo rosso), also known as The Hatchet Murders, is a 1975 Italian giallo film directed by Dario Argento and co-written by Argento and Bernardino Zapponi.
 It stars David Hemmings as a musician who investigates a series of murders performed by a mysterious figure wearing black leather gloves.
 The cast also stars Daria Nicolodi, Gabriele Lavia, Macha Méril, and Clara Calamai.
 The film's score was composed and performed by Goblin, the first in a long-running collaboration with Argento.

 The film was released during the height of the "giallo craze" of Italian popular cinema, and was a critical and commercial success.
 Retrospective reviews have been equally positive, and the film is considered one of the genre's definitive entries, as well as one of Argento's best works.

 Plot

-During Christmas at a family home, one figure stabs another to death.
-A bloody knife falls to the floor at a child's feet.
-Twenty years later in Turin, Professor Giordani chairs a parapsychology conference featuring psychic medium Helga Ulmann.
-Helga is suddenly overwhelmed by the "twisted, perverted, murderous" thoughts of someone in the audience and claims hearing a child's song.
-She believes she can identify this person; an unseen figure suddenly leaves the theater.
+In 1956, during Christmas at a family home, an unseen figure stabs another to death.
+A bloody knife falls to the floor, close to a child's feet.

+Twenty years later in Rome, Professor Giordani chairs a parapsychology conference featuring psychic medium Helga Ulmann.
+Helga is suddenly overwhelmed by the "twisted, perverted, murderous" thoughts of someone in the audience.
+Speaking later with Giordani, Helga says she believes she can identify this person, unaware that someone is listening from the shadows.

-Later that night, a black-gloved figure invades Helga's apartment and attacks her with a meat cleaver.
-English Jazz musician and bandleader Marcus Daly sees the murder from the window as he passes by, and rushes to her apartment, finding her mutilated corpse.
+Later that night, a black-gloved figure invades Helga's apartment and kills her with a meat cleaver.
+English Jazz pianist Marcus Daly sees the murder from the window as he passes by and rushes to her apartment, finding her mutilated corpse.
 After the police arrive, Marcus thinks one of the apartment's paintings has disappeared, but he cannot pinpoint what exactly is missing.